Sandalots/YourNextAlbum/README.md

 python album_recommender_model.py # builds the model and recommends albums based on given prompt

 streamlit run album_recommender_prompt_app.py # Launches a streamlit UI to allow users to prompt the created model for album recommendations

+(or alternatively use ./quickstart if on unix machine.)
 ```

 ## Analysis Features from the Author's Album Review(s)